 Explore the capital city of St. John’s

-Located to the north west of the island, St. John’s is the capital and most populated area of the Antigua.
+Located to the north west of the island, St. John’s is the capital and most populated area of Antigua.
 With plenty of history, culture and shopping the city is a popular tourist destination – and during the season, is cruise ship central welcoming several ships per week!

 Be aware of hurricane season

 For those of you who prefer warmer climates you will be pleased to know that the weather on the island of Antigua is warm throughout the year.
 However, it is important to take into consideration hurricane season that runs from June – November.
 Back in 2017 the catastrophic hurricane Irma sadly destroyed much of the neighbouring island of Barbuda.

 As we mentioned, Barbuda is the neighboring island to Antigua and was badly affected during Hurricane Irma.
 You can catch a boat to the island most days of the week to experience this unique location, home to beautiful natural landscapes and wildlife.

 The best time to visit Antigua is..

 The dry season runs from December-April and is the best time to visit the island for wall-to-wall blues skies.

 Check if you need a visa to visit Antigua